RemoteRTI/WSRTI/README.md

 ### Motivation

 Interactive HPC applications typically follow the client-server application model, where a 'server' runs on one or more compute nodes of a high performance computing system, and a 'client' runs elsewhere, for example locally on a user machine, on the login node of the HPC system, or even on a separate web-server.
 Most existing HPC applications that follow this model, such as high performance visualisation software (e.g. ParaView or VisIT) or debugging software (Intel VTune, Cray Apprentice2, or NVIDIA NSight), have bespoke client-server implementations.
-We developed this library with the aim of having a re-useable framework that could be used to add interactive capabilities to a variety of HPC applications.
+We developed this library with the aim of having a re-useable framework that could be used to add web-based remote and interactive capabilities to a variety of HPC applications.

 ### Client-side